-- a) You have the consent of the person authorised to give it; - b) You are required to do so by law; - c) The disclosure is made to a third party for the purpose of obtaining professional legal advice provided that third party agrees not to disclose the information to any other person; - d) The disclosure is reasonable in the public interest, made in good faith, and that you have consulted the Monitoring Officer." - 3.10 You must: - a) undertake Code of Conduct training provided by the Authority. - b) co-operate with any Code of Conduct investigation and/or determination - c) not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings - d) comply with any sanction imposed on you following a finding that you have breached the Code of Conduct. - □ Interests.
-Tick this box if you believe that the member(s) either did not declare an interest, or has declared the wrong type of interest.
-(Interest requirements re Personal, Prejudicial or Disclosable Pecuniary Interests are outlined in paragraphs 4, 6 and 7 of the Code of Conduct).
-If you are unsure, please tick the box, adding an explanation in section 4 below. - 4.
-Please explain in this section what the member has done that you believe breaches the Code of Conduct.
-Please enclose any supporting documents but limit these to those that are directly relevant and material to the complaint (see paragraph 3 of the Arrangements).
+- a) You have the consent of the person authorised to give it; - b) You are required to do so by law; - c) The disclosure is made to a third party for the purpose of obtaining professional legal advice provided that third party agrees not to disclose the information to any other person; - d) The disclosure is reasonable in the public interest, made in good faith, and that you have consulted the Monitoring Officer." - ☐ 4, 6 or 7 (Interest requirements re Personal, Prejudicial or Disclosable Pecuniary Interests) - 4.
+Please explain in this section (or on separate sheets) what the member has done that you believe breaches the Code of Conduct.
 If you are complaining about more than one member you should clearly explain what each individual person has done that you believe breaches the Code of Conduct.

-Please provide us with details of your complaint (within the space provided)

-Please explain what steps, if any, you have taken to resolve this complaint directly with the member concerned?
+Please provide us with details of your complaint, including the alleged misconduct, and where possible, dates, witness details, and other supporting information (within the space provided if possible) capporting information (within the opage provided in possible) Please explain what steps, if any, you have taken to resolve this complaint directly with the member concerned?

+, , repared to engage in mediation with the member concerned, if opriate, to try and resolve the complaint?
+Yes □ No □ If you answered no please state reason why below: